Stream Kayo Sports for 14 days FREE and no lock-in contract

-Foxtel is, believe it or not, 23 years old.
+Foxtel is, believe it or not, more than 20 years old.
 The grandparent of Australian pay TV began back in 1995 offering 20 channels via the Telstra coaxial network.

-But in 2018, the home entertainment landscape is a completely different beast.
+But these days, the home entertainment landscape is a completely different beast.
 With so many options for streaming video on demand, you might wonder whether an "old school" service like Foxtel still cuts the proverbial mustard.

 Of course, the answer to any question about whether Foxtel is worth the cost is a very personal one: it certainly is if you decide that it is.
 But let's at least pick apart what Foxtel actually offers.

 The broadcast channels are Foxtel's bread and butter.
 These include the standard Australian free-to-air channels like Seven and Nine along with a wide range of specialty movie and entertainment channels like FOX8, BBC First and Showcase.
 Sports fans also have a whole lot to like with ESPN, FOX SPORTS and beIN Sports channels.

 For those who prefer to watch telly at their own pace, Foxtel's selection of on-demand TV shows and movies provides thousands of hours of entertainment accessible any time with just a click of a button.
 Over 1,300 movies are available on demand with Foxtel, plus new titles are added each and every month.
 If that's not enough for you, Foxtel also operates a digital store for renting new release movies and pay-per-view events from Main Event.

 The Foxtel iQ4 box is a combined cable signal receiver and personal video recorder, or PVR.
 The iQ4 has a terabyte (1,000GB) of storage and can record three different channels while you watch a fourth if that's what you really need.

 Finally, the Foxtel app lets you watch live TV and on demand content via a tablet or smartphone.
 It's an add-on included with any Foxtel subscription.